 - Do have good posture and proper form

-- Don’t roll the neck or on any joints.
+- Don’t roll directly over the spine or on any joints.

 - Don’t roll your lower back